Dealing with I2C devices on Linux

 70: -- -- -- -- -- -- -- --

 That is a beautiful table, isn’t it?
 The important thing is that we see something at the address 0x5f.
 Is that the hts221?
 Hmm, I did not connect any other device, the hts221 uses the I2C address 0x5f… I am going to risk again and assume it is.
 I am also going to assume that -- means no device with that address is connected.
 And the addresses with no symbols?
-Good catch, they are out of the valid range for I2C devices according to the I2C specification and therefore are not relevant for us.
+Good catch, they are out of the valid range for I2C devices according to the I2C specification and therefore they are not relevant for us.

 Imagine for a moment that there is no driver for this device, and we only want to make sure that we can read values from it.
 Could we do that from userspace?
 Sure!
 According to the datasheet, the internal address 0x0f corresponds to the WHO_AM_I read-only register, that always returns 0xbc.
 We can use i2cget for that: